 You might not actually be afraid of your good china or childhood teddy bear, but clutter can be scary.
-We are discussing the emotional reasons for holding onto stuff this week in the Clutterfree Course, and the most common one is fear.
+We discuss the emotional reasons for holding onto stuff in the Clutterfree Course, and the most common one is fear.

 Letting go of stuff becomes so much easier once you let go of the fear of living without it.
 I can tell you from personal experience, that in the past few years of selling and donating more than 50% of my stuff, I’ve never once missed anything I let go of, or regretted my decision to give something away.
 In fact, each thing I let go of gave me momentum and confidence to let the next thing go.

 I’m afraid I’ll have to buy it again.
 Face this fear by looking at what you use on a daily basis.
 Most likely, you own much more than you actually use.
 If you do need to use a special gardening tool once in a blue moon, borrow it or buy it when you need it.
 Don’t save it “just in case”.
 You might also keep multiples of things because you are afraid you will lose the one you use.
 Trust yourself to take care of a few pens, or spoons, or lipsticks and replace when you need to.
 Even better, try to use just one.